Sk8133/sql-data-analysis/README.md

-# 🚀 Aggregate Functions & Grouping
+📊 Task 4: Aggregate Functions & Grouping

-This repository shows my practical understanding of *aggregate functions, **grouping, and **filtering groups* in SQL.

----

-## 📊 What’s inside?

-- ✅ SQL table creation script for Sales
-- ✅ Sample INSERT statements to populate test data
-- ✅ Real-world examples using SUM(), COUNT(), AVG(), MIN(), MAX(), LENGTH()
-- ✅ GROUP BY and HAVING examples to summarize and filter groups
-- ✅ Queries tested and executed in *Oracle SQL*Plus*

----

-## 💡 Key Learning Outcomes

-- Summarizing tabular data using aggregate functions
+🧠 Objective
+Practice SQL aggregate functions to summarize and analyze tabular data using SUM, COUNT, AVG, GROUP BY, and HAVING.

+🛠 Tools Used
+MySQL Workbench / DB Browser for SQLite

+🔍 Key Concepts
+Aggregation (SUM, AVG, COUNT, MAX, MIN)

-- Grouping rows with GROUP BY to derive insights
+Grouping records using GROUP BY

-- Filtering entire groups with HAVING vs filtering rows with WHERE
+Filtering groups with HAVING
-- Counting distinct values to avoid duplication

----

-## 🛠 Tools Used

-*Oracle SQL*Plus*

----

-✨ Happy querying & data crunching! ✨
+Difference between WHERE and HAVING

+Grouping by multiple columns

+Using ROUND() and DISTINCT

+📁 Deliverables
+SQL queries demonstrating use of:

+Aggregate functions

+Grouping by columns

+Filtering grouped data

+📌 Learning Outcome
+Gained the ability to perform summarization and extract insights from datasets using SQL.